Healthdirect Free Australian health advice you can count on.

 How is upper back pain treated?

-Back pain often goes away on its own, but there are ways you can manage your pain effectively.
+Back pain often goes away on its own.
+You can also manage your pain effectively in other ways.
 Your doctor may recommend or prescribe medicines for a short time to help you return to regular daily activities:

 • non-steroidal anti-inflammatory drugs (NSAIDs) — remember to only use the lowest dose for the shortest time possible

-There are also many lifestyle changes, such as exercise, and stress and weight management, that can help you manage your pain until it resolves.
+There are also lifestyle changes that can help you manage your pain until it resolves.
+These include:

 Can upper back pain be managed or prevented?

-You can reduce your chances of having back pain from injuries by trying these approaches:
+You can reduce your chance of having back pain from injuries by trying these approaches:

-• being physically active: Your body needs to move.
+• Be physically active.
 Regular exercise improves flexibility, muscle strength and bone health.
 Start slowly and gradually increase intensity.
 A physiotherapist or exercise physiologist can create a program for you.

-• maintaining a healthy body weight.
-If you are living with overweight or obesity, your spine carries an extra load.
+• Maintain a healthy body weight.
+If you live with overweight or obesity, your spine carries an extra load.

-• quitting smoking.
-Smoking increases your risk of arthritis, osteoporosis and back pain and slows down healing.
+• Quit smoking.
+Smoking increases your risk of osteoporosis and back pain and slows down healing.

-• safe manual handling.
-If you have a physical job, you are at risk of back injury.
-Your employer must keep your workplace safe.
-They must teach you how to handle heavy loads safely.
-You should cooperate with your employer’s efforts.
+• Ensure safe manual handling.
+If you have a physical job, you may be at risk of back injury.
+Your employer must keep your workplace safe and teach you how to handle heavy loads safely.

-• workplace design and posture.
-Your work may mean you to sit or stand for many hours.
+• Workplace design and posture.
+Your work may mean you sit or stand for many hours.
 Poor posture can cause back injury or pain.
-Your workstation should be designed to allow you to stand and sit in a way that supports your back.
+Set up your workstation so you can stand and sit in a way that supports your back.

 Resources and support